2020–21 NBA season: All-Star Weekend

 The 2021 NBA All-Star Game was played on March 7, 2021.
 Teams were captained by LeBron James and Kevin Durant, and Team LeBron won the game 170–150.

 Play-in tournament

-The NBA staged a play-in tournament for teams ranked 7th through 10th in each conference from May 18 to May 21.
-The 7th place team hosted the 8th place team with the winner clinching the 7th seed in the playoffs.
-The 9th place team hosted the 10th place team with the loser being eliminated from playoff contention.
-The 7th–8th place game's loser then hosted the 9th–10th place game's winner, with the winner clinching the 8th seed and the loser being eliminated.
+The NBA staged a play-in tournament for teams ranked 7th through 10th in each conference after regular season, played from May 18 to 21, to determine in each conference 7th and 8th seeded teams making playoffs.
+To this end in each conference: 1) The 7th-place team hosted the 8th place team with the winner clinching the 7th seed in the playoffs.
+2) The 9th-place team hosted the 10th-place team with the loser being eliminated from playoff contention.
+3) The 7th-vs.-8th-place game's loser then hosted the 9th-vs.-10th-place game's winner, with the winner clinching the 8th seed and the loser being eliminated.